durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

-Having the established the overall unweighted distributions of eating and cooking, the following table shows the weighted proportion of episodes which were reported as cooking as a main activity by men and women in each survey.
-As can be seen the correction for non-response bias using the survey weights has adjusted the figures slightly.
-In general women report a far higher percentage of episodes as cooking/food preparation than men although the ratio has equalised somewhat from 1:0.1739489 in 1974 to 1:0.6515748 by 2005.
+Having the established the overall unweighted distributions of eating and cooking and chosen to focus on these as main activities, the following table shows the weighted proportion of episodes which were reported as cooking as a main activity by men and women in each survey.
+In general women report a far higher percentage of episodes as cooking/food preparation than men although the ratio has equalised somewhat from 1:0.17 in 1974 to 1:0.65 by 2005.

+Weighted proportion of episodes reported as cooking as a main activity by men and women:

 |Sex   | Survey| % episodes|  2.5%| 97.5%|
 |:-----|------:|----------:|-----:|-----:|